Throughout Canada, whiplash injuries are the cause for over two million insurance claims each year and cost an average of C$600 million per year.

 In most cases, whiplash injuries are caused by automobile accidents where the vehicle being traveled in is stationary, and another vehicle collides from behind.
-Rear-end collisions are thought to be the primary cause of these accidents because they cause both the head and neck to hyper-extend while the seat is pushing the torso forwards.
-The head and neck are then thrown into a hyper flexed position.
+Rear-end collisions are thought to be the primary cause of these accidents because they cause both the head and neck to hyper-extend while the seat is pushing the torso forward.
+The head and neck are then thrown into a hyper-flexed position.

 The most common causes of whiplash include:

-As auto accidents continue to lead the way in whiplash injuries, individuals can do their best to prevent injury by sitting in an upright position while driving.
-This will help to prevent unnecessary movements which cause these types of injuries.
+As auto accidents continue to lead the way in causing whiplash injuries, individuals can do their best to prevent injury by sitting in an upright position while driving.
+This will help to prevent the unnatural movements that cause these types of injuries.

-If you suspect that you are suffering from whiplash, it is recommended to seek medical attention immediately.
+If you suspect that you are suffering from whiplash, it is recommended to seek medical attention immediately to address your injury.

 Symptoms of Whiplash Injuries

 Whiplash may result in limited neck movement or tender muscles.
 Typically, a person who is suffering from whiplash will develop symptoms within 24 hours or even a few days after the accident.
 Unfortunately, it is not uncommon for a number of individuals who have experienced whiplash to experience long-term problems.